wkcn/mobula/README.md

 # Mobula

 ## What is it?
 *Mobula* is a light deep learning framework on python.

-It is aimed to learn **how a neural network runs**, and it's **an efficent Python-DNN Implementation used numpy mainly** :-)
+It's **an efficent Python-DNN Implementation used numpy mainly**, and it's aimed to learn **how a neural network runs** :-)

 ## What can I do with it?
 1. Digital Recognition

 ## Layers
-Mobula has implemented these layers using numpy.
+*Mobula* has implemented these layers using numpy.
 It's efficient relatively on Python Implementation.
 #### Layers with Learning
 - FC
 - Convolution